HomeTop HeadlinesRFK Jr. Nomination Takes a Wild Turn

 RFK Jr. Nomination Takes a Wild Turn

 The recordings span multiple years and include telephone and in-person conversations, capturing heated exchanges when Kennedy was involved with numerous other women, including his current wife, actress Cheryl Hines.
-In one recording, he justified his decade-long pattern of infidelity by claiming he was “being abused at home.”
+In one recording, Kennedy justified his decade-long pattern of infidelity by claiming he was “being abused at home.”

 Richardson prepared a counterclaim challenging Kennedy’s allegations, accusing him of physical abuse, prescription drug abuse, and being a “sexual deviant.”
 She disputed several of his claims, including his assertion that she had discussed suicide in front of their children.
-Her document detailed incidents of alleged physical confrontations and claimed RFK, Jr. had intentionally left evidence of his infidelities “strewn about” their home to torment her.
+Her document detailed incidents of alleged physical confrontations and claimed Kennedy had intentionally left evidence of his infidelities “strewn about” their home to torment her.

 Her counterclaim also accused Kennedy of waging a “scorched earth” campaign against her.
 Two months after preparing her rebuttal, which was never filed in court, Richardson died by suicide at her home in Bedford, New York, in May 2012.

-During their marriage, RFK, Jr. maintained what he called his “sex diary” in small notebooks he carried.
+During their marriage, Kennedy maintained what he called his “sex diary” in small notebooks he carried.
 In 2013, his private diary became public, revealing detailed accounts of his relationships with 37 women.
 Within this diary, Kennedy employed a numerical coding system to categorize his sexual encounters.
 Each woman’s name was listed alongside a number from 1 to 10, with the numbers corresponding to specific sexual acts.
 Allegedly, a rating of 10 denoted full sexual intercourse.
 The diary also contained personal reflections where Kennedy wrote about struggling with what he termed his “lust demons” and acknowledging that despite having a great life, he was “looking for ways to screw it up.”

-Caroline Kennedy, RFK, Jr.’s cousin and daughter of President John F. Kennedy, has denounced his nomination as Secretary of Health and Human Services.
+Caroline Kennedy, his cousin and daughter of President John F. Kennedy, has denounced his nomination as Secretary of Health and Human Services.
 In a letter to senators, she described Kennedy as a “predator” and a “hypocrite” who had “misrepresented, lied, and cheated his way through life,” specifically referencing his history of substance abuse and pattern of deceptive behavior.

 Latest Articles